jadeli1720/jadeli1720/README.md

 ## Welcome to my profile &nbsp;
 <!--- ![Number of visitors](https://visitor-badge.glitch.me/badge?page_id=jadeli1720.jadeli1720&style=flat&color=deeppink) -->

-I'm a Software Developer who enjoys being immersed in a creatively charged atmosphere, very passionate about design, and love to learn and explore new technologies.
+I'm a Software Developer who enjoys being immersed in a creatively charged atmosphere, is passionate about design and loves learning and exploring new technologies.

 Outside of web development, I love to do anything that engages my creativity.
-This may include anything from singing/playing/listening to music of all genres, dancing, cooking, and drawing.
-I also have an obsession with :crossed_swords: Assassin's Creed and a love of all things :vulcan_salute: Star Trek!
+This may include anything from singing/playing/listening to music of all genres, to dancing, cooking, and drawing.
+I am also obsessed with :crossed_swords: Assassin's Creed and a love of all things :vulcan_salute: Star Trek!

 </br>